What’s a CGM?

 Reb M Stevia

 (in the electrolytes) – Highest quality stevia with no aftertaste (unlike some other variations of lesser quality stevia options).
 Stevia does not impact blood sugar.
-Also used in Explorado Market Boone Bars.
+Also used in cardnl Boone Bars.

 Ingredients: Cocoa Butter (fair trade), Freeze-Dried Blueberries, Whey Protein Isolate (with sunflower lecithin), Blanched Almond Butter, Unsweetened Coconut, Hydrolyzed Collagen (bovine), Alkalized Cocoa Powder, Non-Alkalized Cocoa Powder (organic), Redmond Real Salt, Stevia (Reb M)